mem48/geocompr/main.md

 data("us_states")
 data("us_states_df")
 ```

+`us_states` is a spatial object (of class `sf`), containing geometry and a few attributes (including name, region, area, and population) of states within the contiguous United States.
+`us_states_df` is a data frame (of class `data.frame`) containing the name and additional variables (including median income and poverty level, for years 2010 and 2015) of US states, including Alaska, Hawaii and Puerto Rico.
+The data comes from the US Census Bureau, and is documented in `?us_states` and `?us_states_df`.

 <!-- Attribute subsetting -->
 1. Select only the `NAME` column in `us_states` and create a new object called `us_states_name`.